teotro/VHDL-codes/README.md

 Various VHDL codes from course "Digital VLSI Systems" 2020

 In Lab1 we have initially separate combinational from sequential implementations.
 In "Combinational" folder you can find the implementations of the combinational
 Half Adder (HA), Full Adder (FA), Ripple Carry Adder (RCA) and BCD-4bit-Adder circuits.
-Each evaluation has its own testbench.
+Indeed, each evaluation has its own testbench.
 In "Sequential" folder there is a FA sequential and on top of that we implement a RCA and a 4-bit multiplier with the pipeline technique.